Your webhook

 In order to unsubscribe, you need to send a DELETE request to https://dashboard.bugfender.com/api/hook/{hook_id}/.
 Replace {hook_id} with the identifier you got in the subscription process.

-The request needs Basic authentication, just like the subscription one.
+The request needs OAuth 2 authentication, just like the subscription one.

 For example: